getting started

 Using Your Email Address in Posts

-As most of you know who have been around for a long time, we have set the system up to honor your desire for privacy.
-You do not have to include your email address in order to post.
+As most of you know who have been around for a long time, we have set the system up to honor your desire for privacy and will not include your email address in public posts.
+And you do not have to include your email address in order to post.

 With one caveat.
 Sometimes, I hold a post because I would like to talk with you before I put it up.
 If there is no email address for me to do that, I will simply hold the post.
 You can contact me if you wish.